HSBNE-Archive/Policy/Rules/Rules.md

     1. An act performed by the management committee, or a person acting as a member of the management committee is taken to have been validly performed.
-    2. Subrule (1) applies even if the act was performed when—
+    2. Subrule (1) applies even if the act was performed when -

         1.  there was a defect in the appointment of a member of the management committee,or person acting as a member of the management committee; or